How far do Activated Random Walkers spread from a single source?: Precise definitions; Abelian property; Strong Markov property

 It will sometimes be useful to fire vertices that contain a sleeping particle.
 Firing $x$ such that $\eta (x) =s$ consists of forcing the particle at $x$ to wake up and evolve according to the first unused instruction at $x$.
 Following \cite{rolla2019universality,rolla2015activated}, we say that if $\eta (x) \geq s$ then firing $x$ is \emph{acceptable}.
 Note that all legal firings are acceptable, while if $\eta (x) =s$ then firing $x$ is acceptable but not legal.

-We collect below some useful properties of the ARW dynamics, for which we refer the reader to \cite{rolla2015activated} (or to \cite[Lemma 4.3]{abelian1} where they are proved in the more general setting of abelian networks).
+We collect below some useful properties of the ARW dynamics, namely the Abelian Property and the Least Action Principle, for which we refer the reader to \cite{rolla2015activated} (or to \cite[Lemma 4.3]{abelian1} where they are proved in the more general setting of abelian networks).

-\begin{Proposition}[\cite{rolla2015activated}, Section 2.2] For any fixed realization $(\rho_x(k))_{x\in \bbZ , k\geq 1}$ of instruction stacks the following hold. \begin{enumerate} \item[1.]
+\begin{Proposition}[\cite{rolla2015activated}, Section 2.2] For any fixed realization $(\rho_x(k))_{x\in \bbZ , k\geq 1}$ of instruction stacks, the following hold. \begin{enumerate} \item[1.]
 (Local Abelian Property) If $\alpha , \beta $ are acceptable sequences of firings for a particle configuration $\eta$ such that $u_\alpha = u_\beta$, then $\tau_\alpha \eta = \tau_\beta \eta$.
 The final configuration $\tau_\alpha \eta$ depends on $\alpha$ only through $u_\alpha$. \item[2.]
 (Least action principle) If $\alpha$ is a finite acceptable sequence of firings that stabilises $\eta$, and $\beta$ is any finite legal sequence for $\eta$, then $u_\beta \leq u_\alpha$. \item[3.]
 (Abelian Property) If $\alpha , \beta$ are two legal stabilising sequences for $\eta$, then $u_\alpha = u_\beta $, and in particular $\tau_\alpha \eta = \tau_\beta \eta $. \end{enumerate} \end{Proposition}

+Note that, in particular, the above result tells us that the stabilization of a given particle configuration $\eta$ with stacks $\rho$ does not depend on the order of the firings. \\

 We will want to perform a random number of firings and argue that, under some conditions, the stacks of unused instructions have the same distribution as the original ones.
 This will require showing that ARW stacks satisfy a form of the Strong Markov Property.
 To state it, let $(\rho_z (k))_{z\in \bbZ, k\geq 1}$ be a collection of independent random variables such that for each $z$ the sequence $(\rho_z(k))_{k \geq 1}$ is i.i.d.\ with distribution \eqref{instructions}.
 Write $\mathbf{FS}$ for the set of finitely supported functions $f: \bbZ \to \bbN$.
 Write $\rho^f$ for the shifted collection